emailhippo/email-verify-api-docs/docs/frequently-asked-questions.rst

 No personally identifiable information is stored in our cache infrastructure.

-Can I get My Usage in Real-Time?
+Can I get my usage in real-time?
 --------------------------------
 Yes.
 Please see :doc:`usage-report` for more information.